CODE OF CONDUCT OF ATHENRY ASSOCIATION FOOTBALL CLUB

-Any abuse of the above code by a coach, player or parent must be reported to the Athenry Soccer club committee immediately and to the club Child Safety Officer where appropriate.
-A form may be got at reception in the club grounds at Moonbaun or from any committee member.
-It must be then completed and immediately given to Athenry Soccer Club committee or club Child Safety Officer.
+Any abuse of the above code by a coach, player or parent must be reported to the Athenry Association Football Club Committee immediately and to the club Child Safety Officer where appropriate.
+A form may be got at reception in the club grounds at Moanbaun or from any Committee Member.
+It must be then completed and immediately given to Athenry Association Football Club Committee or Club Child Safety Officer.
 All matters relating to the above will be dealt with the by any of the following:

-Athenry Football Club Committee and Club Child Safety Officer
+Athenry Association Football Club Committee and Club Child Safety Officer

-Athenry Football Club Disciplinary Committee and Club Child Safety Officer
+Athenry Association Football Club Disciplinary Committee and Club Child Safety Officer

 Contact Numbers for any Incidents or Reports